-#WalkWednesday is a weekly question that invites you to take a few minutes to wander, be present and ponder.
+#WalkWednesday is a weekly prompt to wander, be present and ponder.
 Sign up here to receive the newsletter direct to your inbox early every Wednesday.
 Or keep reading to find out why you would want to…

 If you just have a few minutes to walk around your room, that’s great.
 If you can, a longer wander as you commute or on your lunch break will make a really positive difference to how you feel.
 Here’s why.

 Walking reduces our stress levels, boosts our physical and mental health, improves our thinking and helps us communicate more openly.
 Walking within two hours of waking up gives us exposure to sunlight in a way that helps us sleep better, enhances our mood and makes us feel more alert.
-Walking in nature or near greenery gives us even more of a wellbeing boost.
+It’s even better for our wellbeing to walk in or near nature.

 #WalkWednesday is about being present in really simple, quick, effective ways by taking a few deep breaths, wandering, being aware of how you’re feeling and noticing the world around you.

-Clear, open ended questions give you a chance to easily ponder your own resilience and wellbeing.
+The clear, open ended questions give you a chance to easily ponder your own resilience and wellbeing.
 Ultimately, you can then come up with your own ideas that fit your personal situation and make small changes that could make a big difference.
-Also, walking helps you think in more open, optimistic ways, not only during the wander, but for some time after too.
+Walking while thinking helps you feel more creative and optimistic too.

 Really looking forward to wandering and pondering with you.